 Hi, I am Damien Marie AtHope an axiological atheist and I am against Hereditary religion?

 Here is what Hereditary religion means to me, a general expression of what I see as hereditary religion is a parent telling a child their religion is “ABC-whatever” and forcing this unchosen belief by the child on the child until they too say they believe as told.
-You know, like almost all religious parents do all over the world, all the while claiming the religion and or god(s) are a chosen belief when it’s just agreement to ones in power they accept as their own with little thinking in general but most defiantly if said religion is pushed on the magical thinking minds of children under 7 who tend to appeal to animism thinking, hypothesis, and conclusions when they are unsure or being creative.
+You know, like almost all religious parents do all over the world, all the while claiming the religion and or god(s) are a chosen belief when it’s just an agreement to ones in power they accept as their own with little thinking in general but most defiantly if said religion is pushed on the magical thinking minds of children under 7 who tend to appeal to animism thinking, hypothesis, and conclusions when they are unsure or being creative.

 Oppose the Force of Hereditary religion!

 “Children usually acquire the religious views of their parents, although they may also be influenced by others they communicate with such as peers and teachers.
-Aspects of this subject include rites of passage, education and child psychology, as well as discussion of the moral issue of religious education of children.
+Aspects of this subject include rites of passage, education, and child psychology, as well as discussion of the moral issue of religious education of children.
 Some Christian churches practice infant baptism to enter children into the faith.
-Ritual circumcision is used to mark Jewish, Muslim, some Christians especially Coptic Christian and Ethiopian Orthodox Christian, whos infant males as belonging to the faith.
+Ritual circumcision is used to mark Jewish, Muslim, and some Christians especially Coptic Christian and Ethiopian Orthodox Christian, whose infant males as belonging to the faith.
 Jewish boys and girls then confirm their belonging at a coming of age ceremony known as the Bar and Bat Mitzvah respectively.
 Some religious adherents have a form of confirmation ritual that occurs when the child has reached the age of reason and voluntarily accepts the religion.“ Ref

 While these latter confirmation rituals occur when the child has reached the age of reason and voluntarily accepts the religion, it may not be all it seems within hidden dynamics of coercive religious indoctrination.
 So, while is not forcing Hereditary Religion to me as a general rule, but if there is heavy coercion, such as shunning (persistently avoid, ignore, or reject someone), then it still may be Hereditary Religion.